Alexd234777/university-portal-clone-jwt/README.md

 ## API endpoints
  **Authentication**
 Method	   Endpoint	        Description
-POST	/api/auth/login	Authenticate a user and return a JWT token POST	/api/auth/register	Register a new student or admin Students
+Post    /api/auth/login     Authenticate a user and return a JWT token POST    /api/auth/register  Register a new student or admin
-Method	Endpoint	Description
-GET	/api/students	Retrieve all students
-GET	/api/students/{id}	Retrieve a student by ID
-POST	/api/students	Add a new student
-PUT	/api/students/{id}	Update student details
-DELETE	/api/students/{id}	Delete a student
-Courses
-Method	Endpoint	Description
-GET	/api/courses	Retrieve all courses
-GET	/api/courses/{id}	Retrieve a specific course
-POST	/api/courses	Add a new course
-PUT	/api/courses/{id}	Update course details
-DELETE	/api/courses/{id}	Delete a course
-Announcements & Events
-Method	Endpoint	Description
-GET	/api/announcements	Get all announcements
-POST	/api/announcements	Add new announcement
-GET	/api/events	Get all events
-POST	/api/events	Create new event